|Guides to France|

 Property and FinanceFrench Mortgages

 Celebrated on July, 14, Bastille Day is the French national day and the most important bank holiday in France!
 Setting the storming of the Bastille in 1789 as an essential part of the French History.
 The 14th July has become a major public holiday, traditionally considered as the symbol of the French Revolution.

+The French Bastille Day is definitely a joyous national day that causes popular celebrations in the streets as well as political events.
 The best way to experience the 14 July bank holiday - widely known as Le 14 Juillet - is to go to Paris, more precisely on the Champs Elysees.
 Expect military parades, public speeches and fireworks, but also convivial gatherings in all cafés and restaurants!